skoolkid/pyskool/man/pyskool.py.rst

 -r, --load-last `SAVEDIR`
   Load the most recently saved game in the specified directory.

+--sample-rate `RATE`
+  Set the sample rate of the sound files created by ``--create-sounds``.
+The default sample rate is 44100.

 -s, --scale `SCALE`
   Scale graphics by this factor (1=original Speccy size).